TIBCOSoftware/ebx-container-edition/README.md

 These charts are examples only and we do not guarantee that they will be kept up to date or that they will be suitable for your implementation.

-The provided samples are "AS IS" and may not be suitable for your needs.

 **Note**: TIBCO EBX software and TIBCO EBX Container Edition are commercially licensed products that are subject to the payment of license fees.
 You must have a valid license to use them.